What are Apple Pay Scams and How to Avoid Them?

 • Innovative data storage practices

-Despite this, hackers and other fraudsters profit by finding and exploiting vulnerabilities in various digital devices and services and performing different cyber attacks.
+Despite this, hackers and other fraudsters profit by finding and exploiting various digital devices and services vulnerabilities and performing different cyber attacks.
 Here are some examples of Apple Pay fraud scenarios that might result in losing money.
-Here are some of the red flags which you can verify to avoid email scams:

 1. The fake apple invoice email scam